 “We purposely keep Orange 'Ear out of business,” says Nagel, “It's not about money at all.
 Most of the musicians are struggling anyway and they mostly have no budget at all.
 This way we can create a perfect win/win situation, because with the well-produced videos the musicians get a fair value for the concert and we have the freedom to do whatever we want, whenever we want.”

 It’s rare these days to find people working for the love of creation and appreciation for the art form of others.
 Orange ‘Ear sets a great example to the rest of us to follow.
 Perhaps it’s a signal for more content creators to connect and collaborate.
 Who knows what might be possible.
 After all, a rising tide lifts all boats.

 We were interested to know more about Nagel’s background.
 What led him to found Orange ‘Ear and how did he get into film making?

 The story starts in the early 90’s, when Frank studied visual communication at the HFBK Hamburg School of fine arts.
-During this time he realised that he was more of a technician than a film maker.
-This prompted him to switch and start work as in in-house technician in large TV stations.
+During this time he realised that he was more of a technician than a filmmaker.
+This prompted him to switch and start working as an in-house technician in large TV stations.
 There, he spent his time working as a VTR operator and MCR engineer.